mvpduncan/VidSummarAI/README.md

     explore/ - Ipython Notebooks to explore the data and play with ideas vidsummarai/ - Code for data manipulation, model fitting, etc.

+### Usage

+Currently we are just exploring the data and devising a plan.
+In the future there will be a set of tools under vidsummarai/ that will be controlled by a CLI, allowing you to create a summary of a video.

+Question:

+    Do we want to seperate out training/exploring and creation into seperate projects?
+Or can we house all the code in this repository?